 3. High-Pressure Pump

-The high-pressure pump is the heart of the RO system.
-It applies sufficient pressure (up to 80 bar for seawater desalination) to overcome osmotic pressure, enabling water to pass through the semi-permeable membranes.
+The high-pressure pump applies sufficient pressure (up to 80 bar for seawater desalination) to overcome osmotic pressure, enabling water to pass through the semi-permeable membranes.

 4. RO Membrane Modules

-Membranes are the core of the RO system.
-They allow only water molecules to pass while rejecting dissolved salts, heavy metals, bacteria, and other impurities.
-They are usually configured in spiral-wound modules for maximum efficiency.
+Membranes allow only water molecules to pass while rejecting dissolved salts, heavy metals, bacteria, and other impurities.
+They are typically configured in spiral-wound modules for maximum efficiency.

 5. Post-Treatment Unit